consider-it/MAVLink-UTM_Sim/README.md

 ## Usage
-This utility generates UTM_GLOBAL_POSITION by replaying a CSV file with the required data fields in a loop.
+This utility generates UTM_GLOBAL_POSITION and GLOBAL_POSITION_INT by replaying a CSV file with the required data fields in a loop.
+The GLOBAL_POSITION_INT messages will be sent with 4 Hz (repeating the data four times) while UTM_GLOBAL_POSITION is limited to 1 Hz.

 The output connection strings are according to the PyMavlink library, e.g.:
 - `udpin:$ip:$port`: Listening for UDP packets on the specified IP (normally 0.0.0.0) and port